 The opposite leaves are pinnately compound, with 9 to 15 leaflets.

 Purple, pea-type flowers in dangling clusters.
-The clusters are 5 to 6 inches long (shorter than those of Asian species).
-Mild fragrance.
+The clusters are 5 to 6 inches long, shorter than those of Asian species.
+They have a mild fragrance.
 Flowers are produced in mid-summer.

 Fruit are similar in appearance to pea pods.
-Seeds are poisonous to eat (as are other parts of the plant).
+Many parts of the plant including the seeds are poisonous to eat.